A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

-\paragraph{Dual-Source Decoder Layer} The dual-source decoder layer shown in \cref{fig:two-stream-decoder}b then updates the track $E_{T}^{t-1}$ and edge $E_{T\rightarrow D}^t$ embeddings based on the output of the dual-source attention layer.
-As common for transformer blocks \cite{transformer}, we use a residual feed-forward network (FNN) as shown in \cref{fig:two-stream-decoder}b).
+The decoder layer shown in \cref{fig:two-stream-decoder}b then updates the track $E_{T}^{t-1}$ embeddings based on the output of the attention layer.
+As common for transformer blocks \cite{transformer}, we use a residual feed-forward network (FNN) as shown in \cref{fig:two-stream-decoder}b.
 Specifically, we compute